mygreenandblue/paperless-mobile/README.md

 <!-- ROADMAP -->
 ## Roadmap
-- [ ] Fully custom document scanner optimized for common white A4 documents and optimized for the use with Paperless
+- [ ] Fully custom document scanner optimized for common white A4 documents and optimized for the use with edocs
 - [ ] Add more languages
 - [ ] Publish to AppStore

-See the [open issues](https://github.com/astubenbord/paperless-mobile/issues) for a full list of issues and [open feature requests](https://github.com/astubenbord/paperless-mobile/discussions/categories/feature-requests) for requested features.
+See the [open issues](https://github.com/astubenbord/edocs-mobile/issues) for a full list of issues and [open feature requests](https://github.com/astubenbord/edocs-mobile/discussions/categories/feature-requests) for requested features.

 <!-- LICENSE -->
 ## License